rcsdk/little_slaves/Machine_Comparison.md

 Both machines are capable of running local LLM swarms, but they offer different strengths.
 The "better" machine depends on which bottlenecks you are more willing to tolerate or can mitigate.

 ---

-This comparison should provide a clear overview for anyone looking at the two profiles, Daniel!